 I worked at Dyson part-time (More than 3 years)

 No commissions Perks made up for it, though :)

 Advice to Management

-The process took 2+ weeks – interviewed at Dyson (Chicago, IL).
+I applied online.
+The process took 4+ weeks.
+I interviewed at Dyson (Chicago, IL) in November 2017.

 Online application, math and reading assessment, HireVue interview, on-campus interview day.
 HireVue interview has behavioral questions and a skills challenge.
 The on-campus interview day has 2-3 interviews, a group exercise, and information sessions.